Skip to content

 main()

-Before you start running a new DataNode against a shared backend, use a namespace first.
+Before you start running a new DataNode repeatedly, use a namespace for the update process while you validate the update behavior.

 Why this matters:

-• it isolates your first test runs from shared tables
+• it isolates your first test runs from production update-process records

 • it gives you a safe way to validate schema and update behavior

-• it keeps experimentation separate from production-like resources
+• it keeps experimentation separate from production-like update identity

 def main():